pushkar100/Machine-Learning-Notes/inferential-statistics(prerequisite2).md

 We can use a new distribution known as `t-Distribution` which does **not** depend on `σ`.
 This `t-Distribution` is, however, more prone to error!

+**t-tests are used when we do not know the population parameters whereas z-tests are used when we know them**

 The **t-Distribution** is more *spread out* and *thicker in the tails* than a regular sample distribution (picture a normal curve but more spread out with the peak smaller than in a regular sample distribution).

 **Calculating the `t-score`:**